gkapfham/www.gregorykapfhammer-old.com/principles.md

 <b>Principle 5 (Contagious Joy)</b>: Pursue everything with passion and
 enthusiasm.
 Take advantage of every opportunity to encourage your students and colleagues.
-Always end a conversation or j meeting with a positive remark.
+Always end a conversation or a meeting with a positive remark.